 It was a thrill for Alan to produce and record his first album, No Part of Nothin'.
 The cast of players and singers on the project is incredible, with dozens of IBMA and GRAMMY® award wins and nominations among them.
 The list includes many of Alan’s musical heroes, including Sam Bush, Deryl Dodd, Kenny & Amanda Smith, Ron Stewart, Stephen Mougin, Gerald Jones, Greg Cahill, Ned Luberecki, Mike Bub, Randy Kohrs, Brad Davis, Nate Lee, Bobby Davis, and Steve Rhian.
 Alan is thankful to each of them for their support and amazing musical talents.

 Alan is the founder and President of the Bluegrass Heritage Foundation, a non-profit 501c3 charitable organization dedicated to the preservation and promotion of bluegrass music in America.
 The Foundation produced and distributed Fanning the Fire, an award-winning documentary short film about bluegrass music that has screened in more than 20 film festivals across the United States, in 2011.
-Alan holds a Bluegrass & Traditional Studio Artist Diploma (with high distinction) along with a Certificate in Audio Recording from the Kentucky School of Bluegrass & Traditional Music.
+Alan holds an associate's degree as a Professional Studio Artist (with high distinction) along with a Certificate in Audio Recording from the Kentucky School of Bluegrass & Traditional Music.
 He's also a proud graduate of the International Bluegrass Music Association's Leadership Bluegrass program of 2009, served on the Leadership Bluegrass Planning Committee from 2010-2018, and served as the Committee Chair from 2011-2014.
 Alan received the IBMA Momentum Award for Industry Involvement in 2015, and presently serves on the IBMA board of directors and the board of the Foundation for Bluegrass Music.
 Alan is happy to play a Huber Banjo, some great, old Gibson banjos, a 1961 Kay bass, a Beard dobro, and few other fine instruments.